lablabs/terraform-helm-argocd/README.md

 When `self_managed` variable is set to true, ArgoCD application is deployed and you're able to manage ArgoCD from ArgoCD.
 The helm release has a lifecycle ignore_changes rules set on it's resource, so no further changes are made to the release.
 It is only used for the initial ArgoCD deployment.

+**Important notice**

+Changing the `self_managed` variable after ArgoCD was already deployed will result in it's re-creation.

 ## Related Projects

 Check out these related projects.